-- 28. The appellant pointed out that there is no prohibitive policy in the Local Plan protecting existing holiday accommodation.
+26. The appellant pointed out that there is no prohibitive policy in the Local Plan protecting existing holiday accommodation.
 However, LP policy ST6 requires development to support the existing tourism offer or to help its modernisation and diversification.
-LP policy CP1 requires development to consolidate or widen the Borough's tourism potential, and LP policy DM3 requires residential development not to reduce the potential for rural employment.
-The Framework also says in paragraph 84 that decisions should enable sustainable rural tourism and leisure developments which respect the character of the countryside. - 29.
-There would be some loss of potential tourism use because of the development of the ground which would no longer be available.
-Similarly, there would be some adverse effect on rural employment and the tourist economy as a result of a diminished demand for services and facilities that cater for tourists.
-Without substantive evidence to the contrary, I am not convinced that caravans in permanent occupancy would make up for the economic benefit lost to the tourism industry from the consented use. - 30.
+LP policy CP1 requires development to consolidate or widen

+- the Borough's tourism potential, and LP policy DM3 requires residential development not to reduce the potential for rural employment.
+The Framework also says in paragraph 84 that decisions should enable sustainable rural tourism and leisure developments which respect the character of the countryside. - 27.
+The change of these caravans to permanent residential occupancy would diminish the tourism offer.
+Similarly, there would be some adverse effects on rural employment and the tourist economy as a result of diminished demand for services and facilities that cater for tourists.
+Without substantive evidence to the contrary, I am not convinced that caravans in permanent occupancy would make up for the economic benefit lost to the tourism industry from the consented use. - 28.
 Notwithstanding this, the area of the site involved compared to the extensive area of the remainder of the holiday park and the number and area of holiday parks in this area, is comparatively limited.
-The appellant counted 1,239 caravans within 1.5km of this site.
-Without evidence that there is a pressing tourism need for this site or the number of caravans it could support, the potential effect on tourism and on rural employment would be relatively minimal.
-Moreover, no existing holiday caravans would be lost. - 31.
-In these circumstances, while I acknowledge the conflict of the proposal with the Local Plan, specifically policies ST6, CP1, and DM3, in terms of its effect on tourism, for the reasons above, any adverse impact would be only very minimal.
+The appellant counted 1,239 caravans within 1.5km of this site. - 29.
+Without evidence that there is a pressing tourism need for these caravans, the effect on tourism and rural employment would be relatively minimal.
+In these circumstances, while I acknowledge the conflict of the proposal with the Local Plan, specifically policies ST6, CP1, and DM3, in terms of its effect on tourism, for the reasons above, any adverse impact would be minimal.